Bare-nosed or Common Wombat (Vombatus Ursinus)

 What's Bush Heritage doing?

 We’re very excited to have Southern Hairy-nosed Wombats on Bon Bon Reserve in remote South Australia.
 At Bon Bon we’ve reduced grazing competition by removing stock and ripping rabbit warrens.
 We’ve also set up motion-sensing cameras to monitor their activity.
-Common Wombats are found on Scottsdale and our Tasmanian reserves, where they're similarly protected.
+Bare-nosed Wombats are found on Scottsdale and our Tasmanian reserves, where they're similarly protected.